 Length: 8 pages

-This bill was introduced on March 11, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 11, 2014, in a previous session of Congress, but it did not receive a vote.

 Mar 11, 2014